-The In-Vehicle Information System (IVIS) Behavioral Model and Design Support System will include a set of design tools to assist in the design of an in-vehicle information system and a driver behavioral model to assess candidate in-vehicle information systems.
+The In-Vehicle Information System (IVIS) Behavioral Model and Design Support System will include a set of design tools to assist in the design of an IVIS and a driver behavioral model to assess candidate IVIS.
 The behavioral model will be capable of taking IVIS design specifications and producing a prediction of driving behavior while using them.
-The design support system will be a set of human factors tools to be used in the design of in-vehicle information systems.
+The design support system will be a set of human factors tools to be used in the design of invehicle information systems.
 The development of the IVIS Behavioral Model and Design Support System will require empirical research, analysis, and documentation of the design process for in-vehicle information systems.
 The behavioral model and the design support system will be implemented as a prototype software program and shall be viewed as a demonstration of the feasibility of the concept.
 The systems specification and Human Computer Interface Specification were recently submitted to FHWA for review.
-The next major deliverable, the software specification, is due in October 1999.